Skip to main content

 The zone of presumed liability is the area in which a gas company is presumed liable for any contamination of a water sources as a suspected result of drilling.
 Under Act 13, the zone of presumed liability was expanded from 1,000’ feet to 2,500 feet.
 Source: State of Pennsylvania, House Bill no. 1950, “PA Act 13 of 2012 amending Title 58 (Oil and Gas) of the Pennsylvania Consolidated Statutes” Pennsylvania General Assembly: Harrisburg, PA.

-This page titled 7.6: Glossary of Land Use Planning and Design Terms is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: Glossary of Land Use Planning and Design Terms is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?